trixi-framework/TrixiParticles.jl/docs/src/index.md

 # TrixiParticles.jl

-**TrixiParticles.jl** is a high-performance simulation framework for particle-based methods in complex multiphysics applications.
-It combines an accessible user interface with an extensible architecture for developing new methods, while also providing GPU-accelerated execution.
+**TrixiParticles.jl** is a high-performance numerical simulation framework for particle-based methods in complex multiphysics applications.
+It combines an accessible user interface with an extensible architecture for developing new methods, while offering high performance on both CPU and GPU.

 TrixiParticles.jl focuses on the following use cases: